Kikubernetes/tilemake-en/README.md

 1. Press record button (red circle) to save as png.
 1. when the images you want to put on the slides are collected, the preparation is complete.

+(If anyone knows how to automate this part of the process, please let me know.)

 ### Cooking

 #### tilemake.sh to create tiled png files